OutSystems/docs-product/src/deploying-apps/mobile-app-packaging-delivery/generate-distribute-mobile-app/more-information.md

 To create your certificate you need to provide a CSR file.
 Apple will provide you with instructions on how to create one if you have an Apple machine, but if you don't have a Mac here's how you can do it on a Windows machine:

-1. Download the most recent version of [OpenSSL](http://slproweb.com/products/Win32OpenSSL.html).
+1. Download the latest release of [OpenSSL v3](http://slproweb.com/products/Win32OpenSSL.html).
 1. Start a new command prompt (Start > Run > `cmd.exe`).
 1. Execute the command to set the folder used on the OpenSSL installation: